ejuju/fake/README.md

 # Toolkit for fake data generation in Golang

-This library aims at facilitating creating fake data. (not ML based for now)
+This library aims at facilitating creating fake data.

-In order to do so, the library provides:
-- samples (first and last names, domain names, etc.)
-- a UUID generator (UUID version 4)
-- a standard User struct containing various common fields (email, name, id, etc.)

 Random data available:
 - [x] Name